 This page should contain the full title of your paper not exceeding 25 words, with name(s) of all the authors, institutions and corresponding author's name, institution and full address (Street address, telephone number (including extension), handphone number, and e-mail address) for editorial correspondence.
 First and corresponding authors must be clearly indicated.

-Keywords: Not more than eight keywords in alphabetical order must be provided to describe the contents of the manuscript.
+Keywords: Not more than five keywords in alphabetical order must be provided to describe the contents of the manuscript.

 Content must be in 2 columns with prepared according to IMRAD (Introduction, Methods, Results, And Discussion) along with Conclusion, References, and Supplementary data (if available).